Relatively unknown, we suggest using this guide to the Lake Alta Hike in Queenstown to plan your next day walk.

 Getting to the Start of the Lake Alta Track

-Lake Alta is located within the Remarkables Ranges.
+Lake Alta is one of the most incredible day walks in Queenstown.
+It is located within the Remarkables Ranges.
 To access the start of the walking track, drive your rental car of Queenstown in the direction of the Remarkables.
 Follow this road up to the top of the mountain, where you’ll find the ski-field carpark.

 To make your hike easier, we recommend you park at the top carpark – the first part of the track isn’t particularly scenic so the further you can drive up, the better.
 From this carpark, you’ll see a ‘public walking access’ sign – this is the start of the Lake Alta hike.